What Does the Bible Say About Giving Money?

 10. Luke 12:33-34: Jesus advises selling possessions and giving to the poor, stating that where your treasure is, there your heart will be also.
 This teaching connects one’s financial priorities with their spiritual condition, encouraging a focus on eternal treasures rather than earthly wealth.

-See also What Does the Bible Say About Getting Married Quickly?
+See also What Does the Bible Say About Human Nature?

 These verses collectively offer a comprehensive view of what the Bible says about giving money.
 They encompass attitudes of joy and sincerity, principles of stewardship and generosity, and a focus on the impact of giving on both the giver and the receiver.
 Through these teachings, the Bible presents a balanced and holistic approach to handling and giving money, always tying it back to one’s faith and relationship with God.